 There is no consistent network of LNG fueling stations in Europe yet but this is precisely what the EU aims at with the TEN_T initiative.
 Latest by 2025, there shall be an LNG fuelling station at no more than 400 km distance between each other on all TEN_T corridors.
 Individual countries may realize this goal quicker.
 LNG is also not as hard to get as it has been some years ago on world markets which push developments.
 Nowadays, each year there are more openings than in the preceding years.

 Most LNG terminals today feature an LNG truck loading station.
 Finally, logistics companies and utilities start to build more of those stations starting with the Benelux and Spain in order to create the outlines of a meta-network.
 Soon it will be possible to cross Europe with a truck running on LNG without fear that there might not be a fuelling station.
 Truck drivers will still have to manage to fuel and plan ahead for quite a while but as those trucks may run for up to 1500 km on one fill, this is not an impossible task.

-Since there is a new LNG terminal in Poland, Vienna is less than 1000 km away from the next LNG supply point.
-There are also plans for transporting LNG by rail into Central Europe which would allow the creation of a distribution hub potentially in Austria.
+There are also plans for transporting LNG by rail into all of Europe which would allow the creation of distribution hubs at different points on the continent.
 LNG is no more the future – it has become the present for those with no fear of some innovation.
 Are you really prepared to risk being left behind and know absolutely nothing about what’s possible with LNG?